git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

-# Native Instruments Maschine Mk3
+# Native Instruments Maschine Mk2 / Mk3 / Maschine+

-Support for Native Instruments Maschine Mk3.
+Support for Native Instruments Maschine Mk2, Mk3 and Maschine+.

 Since the extension requires the Native Instruments Host Integration service it **only works on Windows and Mac (no Linux)**.

 ## Installation

-Load the respective template from the folder _resources/Maschine Mk3_ into the device by using Native Instruments Controller Editor.
+Load the respective template from the matching folder _resources/Maschine Mk2_, _resources/Maschine Mk3_ or _resources/Maschine+_ into the device by using Native Instruments Controller Editor.

 **Important**: Selecting the template is a bit tricky since when you activate a template from the Maschine which overwrites the left/right buttons you are stuck with the template list on the display.
 Therefore, you need to select the template from the controller editor.
 If you are already stuck in the template list do the following to fix it: